-Lived Assets and for Long-Lived Assets to be Disposed Of," as well as the accounting and reporting provisions relating to the disposal of a segment of a business as required by Accounting Principles Board No. 30.
+In August 2001, the FASB issued SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
+SFAS No. 144 supercedes SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of," as well as the accounting and reporting provisions relating to the disposal of a segment of a business as required by Accounting Principles Board No. 30.
 Effective August 1, 2002, the Company adopted SFAS No. 144, which did not have a significant impact on its financial statements.

-NOTE 8 - SEGMENT INFORMATION
+NOTE 9 - SEGMENT INFORMATION

-As a result of the Company's current business strategy, the Company operates in two distinct segments: software and professional services, and intellectual property licensing.
-Forgent's software and professional services business provides customers with video network management and scheduling software applications as well as software customization, installation, and training, network consulting, hardware devices, and other comprehensive related services.
+As a result of the Company's current business strategy, the Company operates in three distinct segments: software and professional services, intellectual property licensing, and services and other.
+Forgent's software and professional services business provides customers with video network management and scheduling software applications as well as software customization, installation, training, network consulting, hardware devices, and other comprehensive related services.
 Forgent's intellectual property licensing business is currently focused on generating license revenues relating to the Company's data compression technology embodied in U.S. Patent No. 4,698,672 and its foreign counterparts.
+The Company's services and other segment helps companies maximize their video communications investments through maintenance, hardware installation, technical support and resident engineer services.